open-campaign-logger/generator-library/GeneratorGuide.md

 This mandatory property specifies the name that shown in the list of available generators in the Campaign Logger user interface.

 Table names can include spaces.
 They must begin with a non-numeric character.
-So, instead of ~~4 seasons~~, name the table `four seasons`, for example.
+So, instead of ~~4 seasons~~, name the table as *four seasons*, for example.

 Complex tables (typically producing more than a single phrase of output) are named 'generators'.
 It is a recommended practice to capitalized generator names (for example "Weather Generator") to make them stand out better in table listings.